Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/README.md

 # Siteimprove Accessibility Code Checker

-The Siteimprove Accessibility Code Checker integrates our accessibility checker engine, Alfa, into your development process and CI/CD pipeline.
-Results can be uploaded into the Siteimprove Intelligence Platform for an easy-to-act report.
+The Accessibility Code Checker integrates Siteimprove’s Alfa engine into your development process and CI/CD pipeline using frameworks like Selenium, Playwright, Puppeteer, and Cypress.

+With the Accessibility Code Checker, you’ll receive instant accessibility assessments, AI-powered remediation suggestions, and easily shareable reports.
+This ensures your website is accessible and compliant from the start.

 ## Installation